 Susan Cooper was officially sworn in as the new Commissioner of Health for the State of Tennessee and was officially sworn in by Governor Phil Bredesen on January 20, 2007.
 As commissioner, she is responsible for more than 3,500 employees, facilities in 95 counties, 21 health-related regulatory boards and nine committees.

 She was formerly an assistant dean at the Vanderbilt School of Nursing and has been a health advisor to state government since September 2005.
-Cooper served as director of the Center for Advanced Practice Nursing and Allied Health at Vanderbilt Medical Center and also had teaching duties in the Health Systems Management Program at VSN.
+Cooper served as director of the Center for Advanced Practice Nursing and Allied Health at Vanderbilt Medical Center and also had teaching duties in the MSN in Healthcare Leadership Program at VSN.
 Cooper has been instrumental in developing Tennessee's Health Care Safety Net and helped lead other statewide initiatives such as Project Diabetes, to curb type 2 Diabetes, and Get Fit Tennessee to promote healthier lifestyles among Tennesseans.

 When asked recently what programs were near and dear to her heart, Cooper said, “I’m interested in transitional services and making sure the safety net stays in place.
 I also want to bring prevention back into the picture of promoting health and fitness.
 We have had a great response to the Project Diabetes and Get Fit Tennessee programs that raise awareness, encourage people to become more active and make better nutritional choices.
 I have a responsibility to all citizens, but especially to children, and our youth programs are addressing four key behaviors—physical activity, poor nutrition, tobacco use and alcohol use.”

 Cooper is a tremendous advocate for nursing and community health programs and is dedicated to fostering partnerships that will improve the health care of all Tennesseans.